awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-backup-backupplan-backupruleresourcetype.md

 `StartWindowMinutes`  <a name="cfn-backup-backupplan-backupruleresourcetype-startwindowminutes"></a>
 An optional value that specifies a period of time in minutes after a backup is scheduled before a job is canceled if it doesn't start successfully\.
+If this value is included, it must be at least 60 minutes to avoid errors\.
 *Required*: No
 *Type*: Double
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)